altaga/SolSquare/README.md

 Social platforms make a profit by charging you for access or selling your attention.
 What if it was inexpensive?

-SolSquare was conceptualized to promote cost-effective censorship-free expression, yet use ecomonic incentives for good behavior through boosting for consent or dissent.
+SolSquare was conceptualized to promote cost-effective censorship-free expression, yet use ecomonic incentives for good behavior through boosting, for consent or dissent.

 ## Highlights